 VTC uses a customized version of the Incedo™ software system to produce a unified care plan tailored to our members’ specific needs.
 VTC is an administrative service offered at no cost to participating members or providers.

-VTC is available to qualifying Vaya members ages 4 to 65 who have complex healthcare needs and receive Medicaid or are uninsured.
+VTC is available to qualifying Vaya members who have complex healthcare needs and receive Medicaid or are uninsured.
 Vaya care managers (formerly called care coordinators) work to:

-To refer a member for care management, please complete the Vaya Health Care Management Referral/Intake Form.
+To refer a member for complex care management, please complete the Vaya Health Complex Care Management Referral Form.

 When behavioral health and medical teams work together, members benefit.
 Better communication among providers means that members’ healthcare plans can address the many parts of their lives that help shape the recovery journey.

 Members also tell us that they are more satisfied with the care that they receive when they know that their chosen providers are working together to support their healthcare goals.

 VTC addresses health disparities, lack of integration across the health spectrum and poor engagement, as well as social determinants such as employment, housing and other barriers to accessing care.
 A comprehensive Health Risk Assessment (HRA), relevant screenings and risk stratification are used to develop a single care plan and coordinated interventions.
 The plan is customized to a member’s needs and shared across a multidisciplinary team through the VTC platform.

 These efforts tackle common issues that frequently affect the wellbeing of members with complex healthcare needs.
 VTC makes it easier for members, who may be involved with a variety of social services agencies, to navigate multiple service systems and provider services to help avoid “falling through the cracks.”
 As North Carolina proceeds with Medicaid Transformation, VTC helps prepare Vaya, members and network providers for a smoother transition to integrated care and makes the best use of healthcare analytics to improve both member outcomes and management of Medicaid services under a capitated model.